iratao/kuber/incubator/burrow/README.md

 ### Configuration of the `genesis.json`

-Burrow initializes any single blockchain via use of a `genesis.json` which defines what validators and accounts are given access to the permissioned blockchain when it is booted.
+Burrow initializes any single blockchain via the use of a `genesis.json` which defines what validators and accounts are given access to the permissioned blockchain when it is booted.

 Anyone that works with either the `monax` toolkit or `burrow` will be familiar with the `genesis.json`.
 This file is utilized by the blockchain nodes within the cluster to set up their initial state.